Compositional theories for host-core languages: Related work, Discussions and Future Work

 Looking for non-classical computation, $\ewire$ has been defined as a generalization of a version of $\qwire$ (\emph{``choir''})~\cite{qwire17a,qwire17b,qwire3}, which is one of the most advanced programming platforms for the encoding and the verification of quantum circuits.

-The \emph{circuit language} of $\qwire$ can be treated as the quantum plugin for the host classical language, currently the Coq proof assistant~\cite{qwire17b,RobRandThesis}.
-The type system is inspired by Benton's (L/NL) Logic and supports both linear and dependent types.
-The circuit language essentially controls the well formation of expressions concerning \emph{wires}, i.e. circuit inputs/outputs, whereas the host language controls higher-order circuit manipulation and evaluation.
+The \emph{circuit language} of $\qwire$ can be treated as the quantum plugin for the host classical language, currently in the Coq proof assistant~\cite{qwire17b,RobRandThesis}.
+The type system is inspired by Benton's (\LNL) Logic and supports both linear and dependent types.
+The circuit language essentially controls the well-formed expressions concerning \emph{wires}, i.e. circuit inputs/outputs, whereas the host language controls higher-order circuit manipulation and evaluation.
 The host language also controls the boxing mechanism (a circuit can be ``boxed'' and then promoted as a classical resource/code.
 See~\cite{RobRandThesis} for a complete account about the use of advanced operations and techniques designed for $\qwire$.
-Further development on this line is provided in \cite{En-lambda}, where the authors introduce the lambda calculus ECLNL for string diagrams, whose primary purpose is to generate complicated diagrams from simpler components.
-In particular, the language ECLNL adopts the syntax (and operational semantics) of Proto-Quipper-M, while the categorical model is again given by an L/NL model, but endowed with an additional enrichment structure.
-The abstract model of ECLNL satisfies the soundness, while completeness and internal language are not discussed in \cite{En-lambda}.
-However, notice that ECLNL can be seen as a particular specialization of $\VCcalcolo$, and also its categorical model is a particular case of the model we introduced.
-This does not surprise, since one of the main motivation for the design of $\VCcalcolo$ claimed at the beginning of our work is that $\VCcalcolo$ has to embody the principal properties of those languages dealing with host-core situations.
+Further developments on this line are provided in \cite{En-lambda}, where the authors introduce the lambda calculus \texttt{ECLNL} for string diagrams, whose primary purpose is to generate complicated diagrams from simpler components.
+In particular, the language \texttt{ECLNL} adopts the syntax (and operational semantics) of \texttt{Proto-Quipper-M}, while the categorical model is again given by a \LNL\ model, but endowed with an additional enrichment structure.
+The abstract model of \texttt{ECLNL} satisfies the soundness, while completeness and internal language are not discussed in \cite{En-lambda}.
+However, notice that \texttt{ECLNL} can be seen as a particular specialization of $\VCcalcolo$, and also its categorical model is a particular case of the model we introduced.
+This is not surprising, since one of the main motivation for the design of $\VCcalcolo$ claimed at the beginning of our work is that $\VCcalcolo$ has to embody the principal properties of those languages dealing with host-core situations.